 We are working to provide welfare support to both Ukrainian and Russian students and staff who have been impacted by the developments, as well as providing financial support where necessary.

 We are developing a partnership with Karazin University in Kharkiv, Ukraine (KKNU) which will include offering fellowships, assisting with the preservation of rare books, providing summer schools, short courses, and access to online resources, and establishing longer term links between academics and between our students unions.
+The Universities UK (UUK) Twin for Hope campaign shows how partnerships between UK and Ukrainian universities are making a positive difference during this humanitarian crisis.

 We are also supporting the work of the Council for At Risk Academics (CARA) to provide a place of safety in the UK for academics displaced by the conflict.
 Locally, we are working with the City Council and other local partners to see how we can best coordinate our actions to the benefit of those needing sanctuary.